Get ₹200 off on Oswal Premium Plan this Christmas! For Class 9-12. Use code CHRISTMAS200 at checkout.

 Explanation:

 Q 3.
-Generally, when metals are treated with mineral acids, hydrogen gas is liberated but when metals (except Mn and Mg), treated with HNO3, hydrogen is not liberated, why?
+Generally, when metals are treated with mineral acids, hydrogen gas is liberated but when metals (except Mn and Mg), are treated with HNO_3, hydrogen is not liberated, why?

 Explanation:

 Q 4.
-Give a reason why electric wires are made up of copper.
+Why are electric wires made up of copper?

 Explanation: